zslwyuan/Zedboard-xfOpenCV-Optical-Flow/petalinux/README.md

 13. copy the ./image/linux/rootfs.cpio to the EXT4 partition on SD card

-14. go to the EXT4 partition and execute:    sudo pax -r -c -f rootfs.cpio
+14. go to the EXT4 partition and execute:    sudo pax -r -c -f rootfs.cpio & sync